rpccon/urlshortapiruby/README.md

     * It uses postgreSQL as a database, it is hosted on Heroku too.

-    * In the database are created 2 tables, one to manage utl information and the other to store   recently URLs visited.
+    * In the database are created 2 tables, one to manage URLs information and the other to store recently URLs visited.

     * The background-job of the title was created using the Ruby class Thread.
 Visiting a          procedure in the database to update the shortest url of the already created URL.